-Given the level crossing is close to the Edithvale-Seaford wetlands, it is important to refer the project to help identify and manage potential impacts to groundwater.
+Given the level crossing is close to the Edithvale-Seaford wetlands, it was important to refer the project to help identify and manage potential impacts to groundwater.

 Environment Effects Statement (EES)

-Your input will continue to be important, particularly if an EES is required.
-We will talk with you more around how you can participate if this is the chosen pathway.
+Your input will continue to be important, particularly now that an EES is required.
+We will talk with you more around how you can participate in the coming months.

 |2016||Early investigations and consultation on options|

 |2017||Present design solution and refine through community feedback|

 |2017||EES decision on Edithvale and Bonbeach level crossings|